Sally - AI Meeting Assistant

 Benefits of Regular Catch Up Meetings

 Regular catch up meetings build trust and rapport within teams.
-As leadership coach Simon Sinek notes, "The value of catch-up meetings isn't just in the words spoken, but in the trust built over repeated, honest check-ins."
-This trust becomes the foundation for stronger collaboration and more effective teamwork.
+Trust grows through repeated, honest check-ins, and that trust becomes the foundation for stronger collaboration and more effective teamwork.

 These meetings prevent miscommunication and keep everyone aligned on priorities.
 When team members regularly share updates and challenges, small issues don't grow into major problems.
 A quick mention of a potential roadblock can lead to immediate problem-solving rather than delayed crisis management.